Yoric/Numendo-2019/talk.md

 ---

 # III.
-The high cost of analyzing
+The true cost of analyzing

 ---